anoopkcn/zenv/README.md

 Check [release](https://github.com/anoopkcn/zenv/releases) for specific versions.
 Supported OS: Linux(`aarch64`, `x86_64`), MacOS(`aarch64`, `x86_64`).
 Linux versions are `musl` NOT `glibc`. _Windows support is not planned_

+## Configuration

+`zenv` uses a JSON configuration file (`zenv.json`) that defines:

+1. **Base Directory**: Where virtual environments are stored
+2. **Environment Definitions**:
+   - Target machines they should run on
+   - Python modules to load
+   - Dependencies to install
+   - Custom activation variables and commands

+### Registry Mechanism

+The global registry (`~/.zenv/registry.json`) tracks all environments with:
+- Unique IDs (SHA-1 hash)
+- Environment names
+- Project directories
+- Virtual environment paths
+- Target machine definitions

+This enables activating environments from any directory with `source $(zenv activate <env_name>)`.

 ## Usage